 Lesson 10, Working the crowd and Wading into the audience: taking advantage of hecklers

-Lessons 26-29, Choreographing the Joke with Professional Stage Movement, using techniques unique to the solo performer
+Lessons 26-29, Professional Stage Movement: setting the bit using techniques unique to the solo performer

 Tips: Previews from my